WEF Events Conference Ombuds Frequently Asked Questions (FAQs)

 9. What happens to information provided to the ombuds?

-The roles of the ombuds and the ER/HR professional are not competing roles, they are complementary.
-When the two functions work together in an effective partnership, they can yield tremendous benefit to a a conference and the organization by maintaining an environment that encourages the use of multiple options to surface and resolve issues and to improve systemic policies and procedures.
+The roles of the ombuds and the ER/HR professional are not competing roles; they are complementary.
+When the two functions work together in an effective partnership, they can yield tremendous benefits to a conference and the organization by maintaining an environment that encourages the use of multiple options to surface and resolve issues and to improve systemic policies and procedures.

 The conference ombuds role is quite different from that of a lawyer, who is an advocate for their client and associated with more formal processes and the legal system.
 An organizational ombuds maintains neutrality and impartiality when working with visitors, while a lawyer must advocate for their client.
 Though some organizational conference ombuds may have legal training and experience with issues of the law, ombuds do not provide legal advice.